 Compare car insurance for discontinued cars

-Although you can drive with standard insurance even if your car model’s no longer in production, consider adding extra coverage like original equipment manufacturer (OEM) parts coverage so you’re not paying out-of-pocket for special repairs.
-Also, keep classic or collector car insurance in mind, which often costs less than a standard policy.
+You typically need standard insurance for your discontinued car model.
+However, consider extra coverage like original equipment manufacturer (OEM) parts, so you’re not paying out of pocket to keep your car authentic.
+Also, keep classic or collector car insurance in mind if your car qualifies, which can cost less than a standard policy.

-What kind of coverage do I need for a discontinued car?
+What kind of coverage do I need for discontinued cars?

-You’ll still need standard coverage to drive around your discontinued model.
-Coverage you may need:
+You still need standard coverage to drive around your discontinued model.
+Coverage that nearly every car can get:

 Bodily injury liability